 This Cessna R182 is a 1979 model with a Lycoming O-540 rated at 235 hp.

-Equipped with a dual Garmin 500 touch screen primary flight displays this aircraft is a fast cross country machine!
+Nicely Equipped with an autopilot and everything you need to go IFR this aircraft is a fast cross country machine!

 If you are looking to make friends or family to far-off places and do so comfortably and quickly it’s hard to beat the fuel efficiency and speed of a Cessna R182.